Infineon/mtb-example-btsdk-ble-throughput/GATT_server/README.md

-# CE226301- BLE Throughput Measurement
+#  Bluetooth&reg; LE - Throughput Measurement

 For the documentation related to the example, click  [here](../README.md).